Company gone out of business

 I have paid a deposit or my product is on order

 If you have paid a deposit on goods or services and the company goes out of business before delivery has been made, you may find it very difficult to get either the item you paid for or a refund.

-You should contact the administrator, receiver or liquidator to see if you can get your product or money back.
+Contact the administrator, receiver or liquidator to see if you can get your product or money back.
 The business might not have any money left to pay you.

 I still owe money on something I bought on credit

-If you still owe money on something you bought on credit (for example through Hire Purchase), you still have to make your payments even if the business closes down.
+If you still owe money on something you bought on credit (for example, through Hire Purchase), you still have to make your payments even if the business closes down.
 The credit is provided through a finance company that is separate to the retailer.